mortar-works/mortar-website/src/site/use-cases/young people.md

 pageImage: circle_033.png
 homepageImage: circle_020.png
 description: |-
   There are incredible new opportunities to transform how your users engage with and experience your service.
-Our tools build better pathways, using dynamic triage and referral techniques to personlise experiences and monitor success.
-All whilst delivering better data management to drive service insights and create new early engagement touchpoints.
+Our tools build better pathways, personalising experiences and monitoring success.
+Ensuring better data management and analysis to drive early engagement and new service touchpoints.

 order: 3
 ---